jakeiglasson/Assessment-Full-Stack-Application-Part-A/readme.md

-# R1 Website Description:
+# R1 Website Description

-## Purpose:
+## Purpose

 To build a web application that can be used to report bugs from manual testing and discovery within an organisational context, and record the progress of bug fixes applied.
 We want to create something we could actually use ourselves to track issues we come across even in the creation of this project itself.

 Some ticketing systems are quite extensive and can take a while to learn, they also require login credentials for all users.
 We wanted a way that someone could report a bug without potentially being put off by having to go through a registration process first.

 We gave some thought to agile work processes and whether this app could be built to incorporate agile workflows.
 Following discussions about the scope we settled on a minimum scope implementation that would achieve the ends of reporting and tracking within the context of project units/groups/.

-## Functionality/ features:
+## Functionality/ features

 We created an extensive list of user story epics in our ideation and research process.
 In order to meet the requirements of the project by deadline we have made decisions about what we considered the true Minimum Viable Product for an application of this kind.
 Some exclusions were hotly debated as they present potential problems with technical debt if the application is to be extended beyond MVP.

 We also discussed possible database integrity problems around cardinality and legacy compatibility issues the MVP feature set may create.

 Ultimately we have created a plan for a minimalist application which will deliver the basic requirements of a bug tracker that we are confident to deliver before the deadline given the level of technical ability available in our team.

-If we are able to hit this hurdle with time to spare we intend to extend functionality further following the feature list deliverables outlined in the *Future Pipeline* section that follows our MVP feature list below.
+If we are able to hit this hurdle with time to spare we intend to extend functionality further following the feature list deliverables outlined in the _Future Pipeline_ section that follows our MVP feature list below.

-## Minimum Viable Product Deliverable:
+## Minimum Viable Product Deliverable

-### Shared (Unprotected):
+### Shared (Unprotected)

-#### Component Library:
+#### Component Library

 Views: